Conflict Dynamics International develops and implements innovative

 Horn.
 Paul has worked with donors, the UN and NGOs principally in conflict

-Roger Middleton, Senior Program Manager, Governance and Peacebuilding, Somali Program
+Roger Middleton, Acting Program Director, Somali Program

 Roger joined CDI in May 2013 as Senior Program Manager for the Somalia Program.
-Before joing CDI Roger worked with Oxfam in Somalia as Policy and Advocacy lead, working on issues related to peacebuilding, humanitarian delivery, and sustainable livleihoods.
+Before joining CDI Roger worked with Oxfam in Somalia as Policy and Advocacy lead, working on issues related to peacebuilding, humanitarian delivery, and sustainable livelihoods.
 Before that he coordinated work on the Horn of Africa for Chatham House with a focus on Somalia and the Sudan's.
 Roger has published widely on issues of politics in the Horn of Africa, Piracy from Somalia, African Peace and Security Architecture and Africa's relations with the EU.
 He is a fellow of the Rift Valley Institute and has degrees from Trinity College Dublin and the School of Oriental and African Studies at the University of London.

 Joe Belliveau, Senior Program Manager, Humanitarian Policy